TAKI-KARTHIK/Project-Jarvis/README.md

 ### Jarvis is an AI-based personal assistant that can help you automate tasks, retrieve information, and manage your day-to-day activities.
 Inspired by the fictional AI assistant from the Iron Man movies, Project Jarvis aims to bring a touch of futuristic technology into your daily life.

 # Features
-### 🗣️ Voice Commands: Control Jarvis using natural language voice commands.
+#### 🗣️ Voice Commands: Control Jarvis using natural language voice commands.
-### 🤖 Task Automation: Automate repetitive tasks and streamline your workflow.
+#### 🤖 Task Automation: Automate repetitive tasks and streamline your workflow.
-### 🌐 Information Retrieval: Get real-time information like weather updates, news, and more.
+#### 🌐 Information Retrieval: Get real-time information like weather updates, news, and more.
-### 🔧 Customizable: Easily extend Jarvis's capabilities with custom plugins and modules.
+#### 🔧 Customizable: Easily extend Jarvis's capabilities with custom plugins and modules.
-### 💻 Cross-Platform: Works on multiple operating systems including Windows, macOS, and Linux.
+#### 💻 Cross-Platform: Works on multiple operating systems including Windows, macOS, and Linux.

 # Installation
-### Make sure python is installed in your machine !
+### Make sure Python is installed on your machine !